uppervalleydsa/uppervalleydsa.org/content/pages/endorsements.md

 </div>

 Devin Wilkie, he/him, has been a resident of Lebanon for eight years.
 A nonfiction book publisher at Steerforth Press, his interests include free expression, arts advocacy, and truthful and informative storytelling.
 He has more than a decade of experience volunteering with political organizations on topics ranging from LGBTQ+ advocacy, intersectional feminism, youth activism, housing justice, electoral involvement, ecological environmentalism, and education access.
 He is an organizer for the NHWP Writers' Night Out and sits on the board for Housing First Upper Valley and Lebanon's Arts and Culture Commission.
-He looks forward to serving his community to ensure all voices are heard, especially those that are historically underrepresented, and that Lebanon remains a welcoming opportunity with a range of opportunities for all while recognizing its potential for growth and improvement.
+He looks forward to serving his community to ensure all voices are heard, especially those that are historically underrepresented, and that Lebanon remains a welcoming community with a range of opportunities for all while recognizing its potential for growth and improvement.

 ## Sylvia Puglisi